| Aspect | Myers-Briggs (MBTI) | Enneagram |

 The Dynamic vs Static Problem

-Enneagram is dynamic.
+The Enneagram is built around movement.
 Each type has:

 - Levels of health (healthy, average, unhealthy expressions)